bitmonky/nanoBot/README.md

 # nanoBot
-A little bot program for bitmonky.com members to dowload and use on their pc/laptop to do small tasks that earn bitMonky tokens.
+A little bot program I wrote for bitmonky.com members to dowload and use on their pc/laptop to do small tasks that earn bitMonky tokens.
+I have uplaoded the backend so anyone can modify it and make their own AI agent scraper.

 UPDATE  - Originaly it paid workers in a token called bitMonky.
 But you can incentivise worker bots any way you like.
 Or just run a few bots of your own.